Workbooster/InterfaceBooster.ProviderPluginApi/README.md

 Interface Booster: Provider Plugin API
 ===================================

-This repository contains the source code for the .NET library (API) needed for implementing ProviderPlugins for the Interface Booster environment.
+This repository contains the source code for the .NET library (API) needed for implementing Provider Plugins for the Interface Booster environment.

 ## What are Provider Plugins?